SundaramSubramanian/PurchaseOrderSystem/README.md

 # PurchaseOrderSystem
- This is simple Web Application for Purchase Order System developed on Blazor WebAssembly, SQL Server, Dappe
+ This is simple Web Application for Purchase Order System developed on Blazor WebAssembly, SQL Server, Dapper